Strengthen personal power and entrepreneurship

 Encouraging young entrepreneurship and personal strength

-In 2023 Taldeya will focus on a project in Zimbabwe for young entrepreneurship: ‘Youth-led Change’.
+In 2023 Taldeya started to focus on a project in Zimbabwe for young entrepreneurship: ‘Youth-led Change’.
+The project takes place in Chitungwiza Urban, about 40 km from Harare City.

 The goals we formulated with our partner organization in Zimbabwe ‘Work Under The Tree Trust’ for ‘Youth-led Change’ are: